prometheus-community/windows_exporter/docs/collector.exchange.md

 ### `--collectors.exchange.list`
 Lists the Perflib Objects that are queried for data along with the perlfib object id

-### `--collectors.exchange.whitelist`
+### `--collectors.exchange.enabled`
-Comma-separated list of collectors to use, for example: `--collectors.exchange.whitelist=AvailabilityService,OutlookWebAccess`.
+Comma-separated list of collectors to use, for example: `--collectors.exchange.enabled=AvailabilityService,OutlookWebAccess`.
 Matching is case-sensetive.
 Depending on the exchange installation not all performance counters are available.
 Use `--collectors.exchange.list` to obtain a list of supported collectors.

 ## Metrics
 Name          | Description